cplusplus/SG20/sources/modules/compilation-model/translation-units.md

 _Very brief introduction to the topic._

+_TODO:
+_introduce notion of object file

-C++ Compilation model allows the developer to seperate their declarations and definitions into vrious files to build separately and potentially in parallel so as to reduce rebuild times, reduce file sizes and scopes, avoid naming collisions, and producing compiled libraries.
+C++ Compilation model allows the developer to seperate their declarations and definitions into various files so as to:

+* organize code logically,
+* facilitate reuse,
+* reduce rebuild times,
+* reduce file sizes and scopes,
+* avoid naming collisions,
+* and produce compiled libraries.

 ### Foundational: Building code from multiple files